-The results and recommendations that came out of the January 2021 appraisals for the directors identified the key corporate and financial targets that were relevant to each director and their personal targets in terms of career development and training.
-Progress against previous targets were also assessed with many having been achieved, in particular with regards to the financial targets that had been identified in the appraisals that were carried out in the months of January and February 2021.
+The results and recommendations that came out of the October 2021 appraisals for the directors identified the key corporate and financial targets that were relevant to each director and their personal targets in terms of career development and training.
+Progress against previous targets were also assessed with many having been achieved, in particular with regards to the financial targets that had been identified in the appraisals that were carried out in October 2020.